-Pro Spotlight Q&A: Emmanuel Miller On Why He Became a Pro and How It Allows Him To Run His Business
+Pro Spotlight Ep.
+2: Emmanuel Miller On Why He Became a Pro and How It Allows Him To Run His Business

 Emmanuel Miller has ambitions.
 Miller, who lives in Dallas, understands his position in his community and wants to empower those around him.
 It’s why he started LOFE, which stands for look out for everybody, to engage communities, so people see greatness in themselves and their responsibility to look out for others.
 As a Taxfyle Tax Professional, the flexibility of working on his desired schedule allows Miller to focus on growing his business while using his spare time to earn money on the side.

 Q: Why did you pursue accounting as a career?

 Miller: Interesting story.
 I didn't start off with accounting as my career path.
 I went to the University of North Texas and started off as a mechanical and energy engineer major.
 And, you know, I wasn't really enjoying my courses.
 [I] met a guy, you know, just right outside the auditorium, I was walking, knew him already.
 But he was telling me that he got an internship in accounting; he was getting paid $25 an hour working at Price Waterhouse, Cooper.
 And so I had no idea what the Big Four were, I had no idea really what was going on in accounting, but I did know what $25 hours looked like.
 And that's something that I was interested in.
 And so I just took an accounting course, and, you know, it wasn't like too difficult.
 I worked really hard to study for the exam, got like, 100 on my first test, and I just kept going with it.
 And that was, that's pretty much what led me into accounting.
 It was just, you know, trying to get paid, man.
 That's the truth.

 Q: What about switching to accounting made you know it was the right career path?